gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 |   |-- Non-Egocentric
 |       |-...
 ```

-OB3D can be downloaded from [OB3D](https://www.kaggle.com/datasets/shintacs/ob3d-dataset) where more detailed information about the OB3D is also provided.
+The data of OB3D is available at [OB3D](https://www.kaggle.com/datasets/shintacs/ob3d-dataset), where the detailed information is also provided.

 ## How to evaluate a reconstructed mesh
 To evaluate a reconstructed mesh using OB3D, it is required to reconstruct the mesh in the same coordinate system and scale as the ground truth, using the provided ground-truth camera parameters.